 An experienced Workers’ Compensation lawyer can help you determine whether you are eligible for benefits.
 Not all employees are eligible for benefits under the Workers’ Compensation system, including federal employees working in the state, agricultural workers, employees of businesses with less than four employees, railroad workers, corporate officers, and certain realtors and temporary employees.
 In South Carolina, the family of a deceased worker may be eligible to recover medical benefits if the fatality arose out of the course of the decedent’s employment.

-Columbia Workers’ Compensation Lawyers at Chappell, Smith & Arden Fight for Injured Workers
+Columbia Workers’ Compensation Lawyers at Chappell Smith & Arden, P.A.
+Fight for Injured Workers

 If you or a loved one has been injured in a work-related accident, you have rights under South Carolina law.
-To learn more, schedule a free consultation with a dedicated Columbia Workers’ Compensation lawyer at Chappell, Smith & Arden by filling out our online contact form or calling us at 803-929-3600.
+To learn more, schedule a free consultation with a dedicated Columbia Workers’ Compensation lawyer at Chappell Smith & Arden, P.A. by filling out our online contact form or calling us at 803-929-3600.